eric-dupre/Google-Maps-API-R/README.md

 two midpoints.
 Additionally, I create a second matrix that yields the real-time driving time between the two points.

 Note that the API only allows for 2500 calculations per day for free, so I have a sample at the end of the program that will only create the matrices for the first 5 midpoints.
+Additionally, I include a few demo calculations at the beginning to introduce the user to the functionality of the package.
+Finally, I upload the midpoints file here as a .csv file.